mincoin/mincoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Development & Technical Discussion board](https://bitcointalk.org/index.php?board=6.0).
+* Discuss on the [Mincoin Forum](https://www.mincoinforum.com/), in the [Development Discussion board](https://www.mincoinforum.com/index.php?/forum/13-development-discussion/).
-* Discuss project-specific development on #bitcoin-core-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=bitcoin-core-dev).
+* Discuss project-specific development on #mincoin-core-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=mincoin-core-dev).
-* Discuss general Bitcoin development on #bitcoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=bitcoin-dev).
+* Discuss general Mincoin development on #mincoin-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=mincoin-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)